 You can start a garden at any time in spring, summer or fall.
-If you are deciding to start your garden in the summer, there are a few techniques to use to help your plants survive and flourish.
+If you are deciding to start your garden in the summer, there are a few techniques to use to figure out what to plant and help your plants survive and flourish.

 Step 1-I think the best way is to make a list of what you like to eat, then see which of your favorites are best to start right now in your garden!
+This is the time of year of the heat lovers like eggplant, cucumbers, tomatoes, and peppers.
 There is no time like the present to get moving on your gardening dreams.Planning for a four season garden Time to plant summer veggies!
 Start a kitchen herb garden!

 Step 2-Now that you have your list, take a look at your garden, patio, deck, porch, front yard to see how much space you have that gets 6 hours of sun a day.
 There are so many dwarf varieties of every kind of vegetable to grow in pots or small spaces that you should not be put off thinking you don’t have enough space!Get the most from your space-plant intensively!